Frequently Asked Questions

 Domestic transport captures the time and cost associated with transporting the shipment from a warehouse in the largest business city of the economy to the most widely used port, or land border.
 This is done by the most widely used mode of transport (truck, train) and the most widely used route as reported by contributors.
 This set of procedures captures the time and cost of the actual transport, any traffic delays and road police checks as well as time spent on loading or unloading at the warehouse or border.
 For an economy trading through its national port, domestic transport captures the time and cost from the loading of the shipment at the warehouse until the shipment reaches the economy’s port.
 For an economy trading through a land border, domestic transport captures the time and cost from the loading of the shipment at the warehouse until the shipment reaches the economy’s land border.

-Time is measured in hours, and 1 day is 24 hours (for example, 22 days are recorded as 22 × 24 = 528 hours).
+Time is measured in hours, and one day is 24 hours (for example, 22 days are recorded as 22 × 24 = 528 hours).
 If customs clearance takes 7.5 hours, the data are recorded as is.
 Alternatively, suppose that documents are submitted to a customs agency at 8:00 a.m., are processed overnight and can be picked up at 8:00 a.m. the next day.
-In this case the time for customs clearance would be recorded as 24 hours because the actual procedure took 24 hours.
+In this case, the time for customs clearance would be recorded as 24 hours because the actual procedure took 24 hours.

 It is assumed that the exporting/importing firm hires and pays for a freight forwarder or customs broker (or both) and pays for all costs related to international shipping, domestic transport, clearance and mandatory inspections by customs and other government agencies, port or border handling, documentary compliance fees and the like.
 If government fees are determined by the value of the shipment, the value is assumed to be $50,000.
-Insurance cost and informal payments for which no receipt is issued are excluded from the costs recorded.
+Insurance costs and informal payments for which no receipt is issued are excluded from the costs recorded.
 Costs are reported in U.S. dollars.
 Contributors are asked to convert local currency into U.S. dollars based on the exchange rate prevailing on the day they answer the questionnaire.
 Contributors are private sector experts in international trade logistics and are informed about exchange rates and their movements.